arts-link/arts-link.com/content/galleries/index.md

 +++
 title = 'Galleries'
-summary = 'Host a new webiste for every artist or exhibition' date = 2024-01-05T17:19:12-08:00 draft = false homeFeature = true
+summary = 'arts-link.com is here to help you build your presence online.
+The gallery will have access to a suite of tools for both the gallery webiste, and tools for the artists who exhibit at your gallery.' date = 2024-01-05T17:19:12-08:00 draft = false homeFeature = true